 How to get around

 I prefer to learn the public transportation system in a new place.
 But not everywhere is it the way to get around.
-Other times I use Uber.com which is drivers you require via the Uber App on your phone.
+Other times I use Uber which are drivers you request on your smartphone.
 You don't have to speak the language or read the street names to get from A to B, and when you are done, the trip is charged to your credit card or PayPal.
 No need for discussing prices, cash or card, and no request for tipping.
 You can also pre-book an Uber to pick you up at a certain time, this way avoiding embarassing delays.
 Some cities offer rental bicycles, and that can be quite a fun and fast mean of transportaion!

 How to book flights